A Geometric Characterization of Observability in Inertial Parameter Identification: Kinematic Chains Of Bodies: Recursion, Theorem, and Algorithm

-This section considers how to compute bases for the the attainable velocity spans $\mathcal{V}_i$, kinetic energy descriptors $\mathcal{K}_i$, and transfer subspaces $\mathcal{T}_i$.
-Recursive application of controllability and observability from linear systems theory plays a key role in computing bases for these sets.
+With the results of the previous sections in place, a remaining hurdle is how to compute bases for the attainable velocity spans $\Vspan{i}$ and identifiable parameter spans $\mathcal{K}_i$.
+In this section, recursive application of controllability and observability from linear systems theory is shown to play the key role needed.
+We develop these steps, and then present our main algorithm.
+While the focus remains on serial chains, extensions to tree-structure systems and multi-DoF joints are presented in Section \ref{sec:extensions}.